 HOW TO GET FREE BETS FOR THE FA CUP

 1.Choose a free bet; take a look at our extensive list of free bets offers, check the main conditions for wagering requirements and click ‘CLAIM IT NOW when you see an offer you like.

 2. Register with the online bookmaker; complete the online registration form and enter the promotion code where appropriate, you’ll need to declare your payment details so have them handy.
 You must be able to trust your bookmaker with your financial details, Freebets.com only promotes reputable bookmakers and you can find out more about them in our Bookmakers Review section.

 3. Deposit some funds and place a bet; in most instances you can deposit as little as £5 or £10, but this will restrict the size of your free bet.
 We recommend starting out with the smaller free bet offers until you find your feet and go with those that match your first bet or deposit or even give you more than your first bet or deposit.

 Daily FA Cup Betting Tips & Predictions for the Final

 Few games in the football calendar are subjected to more scrutiny, tips and predictions than the FA Cup final.

 There will be numerous FA Cup betting tips in the week leading up to the game and clearly the closer to the big day, the more relevant any team news and recent results will be.
 As it stands, Chelsea certainly appear to have the edge.

 Not only have they had greater consistency throughout the season, but they should have the Premier League title in the bag at least a week before the season’s end, whereas Arsenal may be pursuing a top four finish into the final weekend of the Premier League.
 Could fatigue count against the Gunners?

-As things stand, backing a Chelsea win looks the pick of the FA Cup betting odds and with growing speculation that Diego Costa could be China-bound at the season’s end, backing him as first goalscorer has some appeal.
+As things stand, backing a Manchester United win looks the pick of the FA Cup betting odds.